 3. Phoenix Level 1

-The Mini-Max is the newest camper in the Phoenix Camper catalog and the only camper in this article to feature a wet-bath.
+The Level series is the newest camper in the Phoenix Camper catalog and the only camper in this article to feature a wet-bath.
 Phoenix is a quality manufacturer known for producing custom campers.
 The Level 1’s 7-foot floorplan features an east-west 60×80-inch bed, a large dinette forward, a cassette toilet on the driver side, and a small kitchenette on the passenger side.
 Construction consists an all-aluminum double welded tube cage frame, packed with high density foam, and wrapped in a tough outer shell of pre-laminated thick, one piece Crane fiberglass.
 Mini-Max highlights include an 18-gallon fresh water tank, a Thetford cassette toilet, an 8-gallon grey water holding tank, and Dometic 1.9 cubic foot compressor refrigerator.
 The standard cabinet color is birch with a clear coat finish, but more exotic cabinet materials like bamboo can be ordered.
 Popular options include integrated power inverters with a built-in transfer relay, solar power systems of various sizes, roof racks, a rear ladder, flood lights, a low profile air conditioner, and Rotopax fuel-water containers.
 They’re also one of the few companies that can paint your camper a custom color to match your truck.
 Easily one of the 7 best pop-up truck campers for mid-size trucks.
 Weighs only 1,180 pounds dry.
 Can be modified to fit on any mid-size truck, though due to its length should be mounted on a 6-foot bed.
 Comes in two versions: the Level 2 version comes with a water heater and shower, while the Level 1 does not.
-Previously marketed as the Mini-Max, pricing for the Phoenix Pop-Up Mini-Max starts at $37,000.
+Previously marketed as the Mini-Max, pricing for the Phoenix Pop Up Camper Level 1 starts at a cool $32,995.

 5. ATC Bobcat